Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Problem statement and the marketplace of solutions

 Denote by $Z$ some binary-input noisy channel.
-It is a triple $Z = (\Sigma, \mu_0, \mu_1)$ where $\Sigma$ is the output alphabet, $\mu_0$ is a distribution on $\Sigma$ that controls the output when the input is $0$, and $\mu_1$ is a distribution on $\Sigma$ that controls the output when the input is $1$.
-We say that the tests are noisy if each test result $y_i$ is fed into an iid copy of $Z$ and only the output $z_i \coloneqq Z(y_i)$ is observable.
-See Figure~\ref{fig:channel} on page \pageref{fig:channel} for some examples of channels.
+It can be represented by a triple $Z = (\Sigma, \mu_0, \mu_1)$ where $\Sigma$ is the output alphabet, $\mu_0$ is a distribution on $\Sigma$ that controls the output when the input is $0$, and $\mu_1$ is a distribution on $\Sigma$ that controls the output when the input is $1$.
+We say that tests are noisy if each test result $y_i$, $i \in [m]$, is post-processed by an iid copy of $Z$ and only the channel output $z_i \coloneqq Z(y_i) \in \Sigma$ is observable.
+See Figure~\ref{fig:channel} on page~\pageref{fig:channel} for some examples of noisy channels.

-\subsubsection{The decoding problem}
+\subsection{The decoding problem}

 The problem of noiseless GT is to solve for $x$ given $A$ and $y$.
-Denote by $\hat x = \DDD(A, y) \in \{0, 1\}^n$ the estimate of $x$, where $\DDD$ denotes the decoding algorithm.
+Denote by $\hat x = \DD(A, y) \in \{0, 1\}^n$ the estimate of $x$, where $\DD$ denotes the decoding algorithm.
 The problem of noisy GT is to solve for $x$ given $A$, $Z$, and $z$.
-For the latter case, we denote the estimate of $x$ by $\hat x = \DDD(A, Z, z) \in \{0, 1\}^n$.
+For the latter case, we denote the estimate of $x$ by $\hat x = \DD(A, Z, z) \in \{0, 1\}^n$.